pr0th1mu5/pr0th1mu5/README.md

 ### Hi there 👋
 > Here a litle bit about me:

-- 🔭 I’m currently working on Brazil like as teacher
+- 🔭 I’m currently working on Brazil like a teacher
 - 🌱 I’m currently learning how to program with ruby and framework django
 - 💬 Ask me about: I'm a father, musician, and I lovely gamePlay
 - 📫 How to reach me: just send a e-mail